Policy and Application for Release from the Housing Agreement

 If the request is related to respiratory, please also include:

 Concerns related to COVID-19 will not be a reason for a medical release.

-The College will make all efforts to provide reasonable accommodations to meet student medical needs.
+The University will make all efforts to provide reasonable accommodations to meet student medical needs.

 *Students that fall into this category, will be assessed a “Housing Cancelation Charge” of $250.00.

 Before applying for a dietary exemption, students must read and understand BASC’s special dietary needs section of their website.

 A committee consisting of representatives from the following areas: BASC Dining Services, Hazen Center for Integrated Care, Residential Life & Learning Communities, and Student Accessibility Services will review each meal plan accommodation request.
 Given the ability to accommodate a wide range of dietary needs, an exemption from participation in the meal plan is rare and will only be considered when needs cannot be met by Dining Services.

 Note: general dissatisfaction will not be reason for approval.

 If approved for a dietary release, outside of what’s listed in the course registration system, students will not be able to complete courses remotely.

 You must provide 3rd party documentation that a legitimate financial change has occurred since you moved in.
 An example of 3rd party documentation would be a letter from an employer (on business letterhead) stating a loss of a job, parent divorce which changed family income, etc..